Dave Min

-David Min (born March 5, 1976) is an American attorney, professor, and politician.
-He is the Democratic senator for California's 37th Senate district, which includes portions of Orange County.
-He is an attorney and was an assistant law professor at the University of California, Irvine School of Law before he became a senator.
+David Kunnghee Min (born March 5, 1976) is an American lawyer and politician who has served as the U.S. representative from California's 47th congressional district since 2025.
+A member of the Democratic Party, he represented the 37th district in the California State Senate, which includes portions of Orange County, from 2020 to 2024.
+He was an assistant law professor at the University of California, Irvine prior to being elected to office.

-He previously ran in the 2018 election to represent California's 45th congressional district, but was defeated in the nonpartisan blanket primary by incumbent Congresswoman Mimi Walters and fellow UC Irvine professor Katie Porter, who went on to defeat Walters in the general election.
-He was elected in the 2020 elections after defeating Costa Mesa mayor and future Orange County Board of Supervisors member Katrina Foley in the primary and then by narrowly defeating incumbent Republican John Moorlach in the November election.
+Min ran in the 2018 election to represent California's 45th congressional district but was defeated in the nonpartisan blanket primary by incumbent Congresswoman Mimi Walters and fellow UC Irvine professor Katie Porter, who went on to defeat Walters in the general election.
+He was elected to the state senate in the 2020 elections after defeating Costa Mesa mayor and future Orange County Board of Supervisors member Katrina Foley in the primary and then by narrowly defeating incumbent Republican John Moorlach in the November election.

-Biography
+Min defeated Republican nominee Scott Baugh in the 2024 election to represent California's 47th congressional district.

+Early life and career

-Born in Providence, Rhode Island to Korean American parents who first immigrated to the United States in 1972 to pursue doctoral degrees at Brown University, Min grew up in Palo Alto in the San Francisco Bay Area.
-He went to the University of Pennsylvania's Wharton School of Business and School of Art and Sciences, where he received his undergraduate degrees and graduated magna cum laude.
-Min then attended Harvard Law School, where he got his J.D.
+Min was born on March 5, 1976, in Providence, Rhode Island, and raised in Palo Alto, California.
+His parents immigrated to the United States from South Korea in 1972 to pursue doctoral degrees at Brown University.
+He attended the University of Pennsylvania, earning a Bachelor of Science in economics from the Wharton School and a Bachelor of Arts in philosophy from the School of Arts and Sciences, both in 1999.
+He then attended Harvard Law School, where he earned his Juris Doctor in 2002.

-Prior to his election to the Senate, Min was an assistant law professor at the University of California, Irvine (UCI).
-He focused on the law and policy of banking, capital markets, and real estate finance.
-He was quoted in the media for his expertise in housing finance and financial market issues.
-He testified about the impact of Dodd-Frank Financial Regulations to the House Financial Services Subcommittee in 2012.

-Min passed the February 2022 California bar exam.

-Political career

-After graduating from Harvard Law School, Min worked in financial regulation.
-Min was a staff attorney at the U.S. Securities and Exchange Commission, Banking Committee counsel for Sen. Chuck Schumer, and counsel and senior policy advisor for the United States Congress Joint Economic Committee until becoming the associate director for Financial Markets Policy at the think tank Center for American Progress.
-There, he supervised the efforts of a team of specialists on housing finance reform, called the Mortgage Finance Working Group.
+After graduating from Harvard Law School, Min worked in financial regulation as a staff attorney at the U.S. Securities and Exchange Commission, as a counsel to Senator Chuck Schumer on the U.S. Senate Banking Committee, and as counsel and senior policy advisor to the Joint Economic Committee.
+In 2009, he joined the Center for American Progress, a liberal think tank, as its associate director for financial markets policy and supervisor of its Mortgage Finance Working Group.

+He became an assistant law professor at the University of California, Irvine in 2012 and focused on banking law, capital markets, and real estate finance.
+The same year, he testified about the impact of Dodd-Frank Financial Regulations to the House Financial Services Subcommittee.
+He passed the California bar exam in 2022.